lizmat/raku-all-modules/cjfields/bioperl6/README.md

 which will run all tests. **This will certainly fail at this stage!** Most current tests are ports from the original BioPerl distribution, and the current code is in various stages of updating.
-We aniticipate this changing more over the next year.
+We anticipate this changing more over the next year.

 To run a single test: